 - customs and immigration to comply with our legal obligations and any applicable customs/immigration requirements relating to your travel;

-- government agencies and public authorities, to comply with a valid and authorized request, including a court order or other valid legal process;
+- government agencies and public authorities to comply with a valid and authorised request, including a court order or other valid legal process;

 - various regulatory bodies and law enforcement officials and agencies, including to protect against fraud and for related security purposes; and